 Only category layers with content are added to the building scene layer; all others are removed.
 In case a discipline layer does not include category layers, the discipline layer is not added to the building scene layer.
 An overview layer is a layer that shows a representation of the building from the outside and is optional.
 Building layers contain an exterior shell layer that you can use as an overview layer.
 You must have elements of the building defined as exterior in Revit.
 This overview is the default layer you see when adding a building scene layer to ArcGIS Pro.
 Any filters that are defined for the building layer are included when you create the building scene layer.

 Typically, 3D mesh data is captured by an automated process for constructing 3D objects out of large sets of overlapping imagery.
 The result integrates the original input image information as a textured mesh including 3D objects, such as buildings and trees, and elevation information.
 You can create an integrated mesh scene layer from OpenSceneGraph Binary (OSGB) files using the Create Integrated Mesh Scene Layer Content tool.
 You can also create it using Drone2Map.
 For more information on Drone2Map, see Drone2Map.

 Other vendors who create OpenSceneGraph Binary (OSGB) and scene layer package files include the following:

 Point cloud scene layer

-You can create a point cloud scene layer using the Create Point Cloud Scene Layer Content geoprocessing tool, which generates a scene layer package file (.slpk).
+You can create a point cloud scene layer using the Create Point Cloud Scene Layer Content geoprocessing tool, which generates a scene layer package file (.slpk) or (.i3srest).